Chapter 54:

 Countless swords were drawn inside the venue, the buyers gasped in horror and many tried to flee, as Lawrence and the Paladins stood proudly before them.

-With no other witnesses nearby, Mania conjured her portal and then addressed the crowd.
 “Ladies and gentlemen, today is the best day of your lives.
-My name is Mania and I have come here today to save you all.”
+I am Mania and I have come here today to save you all.”

-The slaves cautiously listened as children wept into their parent’s arms and some slaves threw up after seeing the state of the guards.
+The slaves cautiously listened as children wept into their parent’s arms and some slaves threw up upon seeing the shredded corpses.

-“This portal will take you safely to our castle where you will be looked after and protected,” Mania continued as the Raven finished breaking the chains off the last few slaves.
+“This portal will take you safely to our castle where you will be looked after and protected,” Mania continued.
 “Right now, this building is under attack by a rival gang and they mean to kill every last one of you.”

 Well, not that I would know.
 They could be.